Louis-Alexandre Taschereau: Premier of Quebec

 In the later years of his premiership, discontent inside the Liberal Party became evident.
 The more "radical" left wing of the party left the Liberals and formed a new party, the Action libérale nationale.
 Paul Gouin, the son of Lomer Gouin and grandson of Honoré Mercier, joined this new party.
 Later, the Action Libérale Nationale merged with the Conservative Party of Quebec to form the Union Nationale party under the leadership of Maurice Duplessis, who had become famous by exposing the Taschereau cabinet's misdeeds before the Accounts Committee of the Legislative Assembly.

 After his brother Antoine admitted to the Accounts Committee that he had deposited the interest on funds belonging to the Legislative Assembly into his personal bank account, Premier Taschereau resigned in favour of fellow Liberal Adélard Godbout, who was sworn in as premier in June 1936.
 Two months later Godbout lost the election to the Union Nationale, and 40 years of Liberal rule came to an end.

 The premier served on the boards of a number of major companies, including: Barclays Bank (Canada) Ltd., Caisse d'économie, Molson Bank, Canadian Investments Funds, Bank of Montreal, Royal Trust Company, Sun Life Assurance, North American Life Assurance Company, Metropolitan Life Assurance Co., Liverpool & London & Globe Insurance Co., Pioneer Insurance Co., Globe Indemnity Co. and the Manitoba Liverpool Insurance Co.

 Taschereau won the 1923 election, 1927 election, 1931 election and 1935 election and resigned in 1936.

 Death

-On his passing in Quebec City in 1952, Taschereau was interred in the Cimetière Notre-Dame-de-Belmont in Sainte-Foy, Quebec.
+After his death in Quebec City in 1952, Taschereau was interred in the Cimetière Notre-Dame-de-Belmont in Sainte-Foy, Quebec.